Taweilo/red_wine_quality_classification/README.md

 ## 3. Data Preparation
-The data is partitioned into training, validation, and test sets (50%, 25%, 25% respectively) to accurately evaluate the model.
-Testing data which is a separate set of data is used to test the model after training, to help us determine how the model will perform in the real world.
-We trained 12 different models using decision trees and calculated the ROC AUC for each model.
+The data is partitioned into training, and test sets (60% and 40% respectively) to accurately evaluate the model.
+Testing data which is a separate set of data is used to test the model after training.
+* Y target variable is Quality Score.
+It's binary.
+* X independent variables include fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulfates, and alcohol.
+It's continuous.

 ## 4. Modeling
 * SVC